saidvandeklundert/SystemProgrammingEssentialswithGo/README.md

 ### Tracing

 At its core, Golang’s tracing framework leverages the runtime/trace package to let you peer into the running soul of your application.
 By collecting a wide range of events related to goroutines, heap allocation, garbage collection, and more, it sets the stage for a deep dive into the inner workings of your code.

+## Distributing Go code

+### Modules

+A module is a collection of related Go packages.
+It serves as a `versionable` and interchangeable unit of source code.

+Modules have two main objectives: to maintain the specific requirements of dependencies and to create reproducible builds.

+A repository is like a section in a library dedicated to a specific series or collection.
+Each module represents a book series within this section.
+Each book series (module) consists of individual books (packages).
+Finally, each book (package) contains chapters (Go source files), all within the covers (directory) of that book.

+### Module workspaces

+A Go module workspace is a way to group multiple Go modules that belong to the same project.
+This feature, introduced to tackle the very beast of dependency management, allows developers to work with multiple modules simultaneously.
+They aren’t just about neatness.
+It fundamentally changes how the Go toolchain resolves dependencies.

+A Go workspace is a directory containing a unique go.work file referencing one or more go.mod files, each representing a module.
+This setup permits us to build, test, and manage multiple interrelated modules without the usual headaches of version conflicts.

+Within a workspace, the Go compiler treats them as peers instead of relying on an external go.mod file for each module.
+It looks at the workspace’s go.work file, which lists all modules within the project, making sure everyone plays nicely together.

+In other words, workspaces create a self-contained ecosystem for your project.
+Any changes you make within one module immediately ripple across the others.
+This streamlines development, particularly when juggling interconnected components of a larger application.

+To sync the code in a workspace, use `go work sync`.

 Followup: